 In May 2017, the FASB issued ASU No. 2017-09, Scope of Modification Accounting (Topic 718), which amends the scope of modification accounting for share-based payment arrangements.
 ASU 2017-09 provides guidance on the types of changes to the terms or conditions of share-based payment awards to which an entity would be required to apply modification accounting under ASC 718.
 Specifically, an entity would not apply modification accounting if the fair value, vesting conditions, and classification of the awards are the same immediately before and after the modification.
-The new standard is effective for annual periods beginning after
+The update is effective for annual periods beginning after December

-December 15, 2017 and interim periods within those years.
+15, 2017 and interim periods within those years.
 Early adoption is permitted.
-The Company is currently evaluating the impact this update will have on its consolidated financial statements and related disclosures.
+The Company does not expect a material impact from this update on its consolidated financial statements and related disclosures.